-Important: When baiting so they’ll bring poison back to the nest, resist the temptation to kill them when you see them.
-You want them to live and take big juicy pieces of poisoned bait back to the nest for the rest of the colony to feast on.
+Important: When baiting so they’ll bring poison back, resist the temptation to kill the critters when you see them.
+You want them to live and take big juicy pieces of poisoned bits back to the rest of the group to feast on.

 - Boric Acid can be harmful if swallowed.
-If you have kids or pets in the home, set the bait in covered plastic containers with a few holes poked in the sides.
+If you have children or pets in the home, set the bait in covered plastic containers with a few holes poked in the sides.
 You could also use glass jars sealed with lids–just poke holes in the top lid.
-For strong attraction, smear a bit of non-poisoned bait on top of the lid so they’ll find it easily.
+For strong attraction, smear a bit of non-poisoned treat on top of the lid so they’ll find it easily.

 - For best results lay out a fresh batch daily.

-- Lay the bait in areas where you see regular activity and near their points of entry if you know them.
+- Spread around in areas where you observe regular activity and near their points of entry.

-- Don’t be diligent washing away their trails, you want them to find the bait spots easily again and again.
+- Don’t be diligent washing away their trails, you want the food spots found easily again and again.
 All the workers in the colony can follow each others trails, so even if you killed off the first foragers, their partners will follow the trail they left.

-- You may find that a sugar bait will be popular for a few days, then a protein one is needed as they switch to protein foods.
+- You may find that a sugar bait will be popular for a few days, then a protein one is needed as they switch to protein.
 Change your method as needed.

 - If you’ve set out both types (sugar and protein) yet they are attracted to neither, reduce the amount of boric acid used until they starting feasting on the bait.